ueno-llc/react-native-starter/docs/FEATURES.md

 ### date-fns

-We like date-fns better than momentjs because it is modular.
+We like date-fns better than momentjs because it is modular and lighter.